Hello and welcome to my website!

 I have always loved art – making, looking at and writing about it.
 At the same time, and for as long as I can remember, I’ve been advised that art is ‘not a sensible subject’ to study or a ‘safe career choice’.
 Luckily, I didn’t listen!

 I specialised in modern and contemporary art history during a Masters at the University of Oxford.
 I then spent 5 years working for museums and commercial galleries across the UK, including the Ashmolean Museum of Art and Archaeology, the Estorick Collection of Modern Italian Art and the renowned art dealership Connaught Brown.

-Today, I write about art and culture for a number of publications, including ArtsBrum, Dine Birmingham and Grapevine Birmingham, and have also had writing featured in the Telegraph.
+Today, I write about art and culture for a number of publications, including ArtsBrum, Dine Birmingham and Grapevine Birmingham.
+I have also had writing featured in the Daily Express and Telegraph.
 Recent blogging and social media collaborations have included projects with BBC Arts, Rise Art, the RBSA Gallery, Argentea Gallery and Birmingham Museums.

 I also write copy for contemporary artists and designers from around the world, and essays for numerous exhibition and auction house catalogues.